rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-19-ee680b5b753accdd-launch-of-new-fund-offer-with-sip-facility-of-angel-one-mutual-fund-on-bse-star-.md

 source: bse
 stocks: []
 tags:
+- angel-one
+- fund-of-funds
+- gold
 - mutual-fund
 - nfo
 - sip
-- gold-etf
-- fund-of-fund
-- angel-one
 title: Launch of New Fund Offer with SIP facility of ANGEL ONE MUTUAL FUND on BSE StAR MF Platform
 ---